gammasim/simtools/docs/source/pull_requests.md

 ## Issuing a pull request

 - describe clearly the problem or issue solved by the pull request; do not assume full familiarity of the reviewer with the issue
-- indicate if this a new feature, refactoring, or bug fix
+- indicate if this a new feature, refactoring, or bugfix
 - describe the main logic of the changes
 - guide the reviewer through the changes; indicate for larger pull requests a logical order for reviewing
 - consider adding code or usage examples